Skip to main content

 Our policy

-• feel confident about raising concerns about wrongdoing and about questioning and
+• Feel confident raising genuine concerns about suspected or anticipated wrongdoing

 Our principles

 • You don’t have to investigate.
-It is our responsibility to do that.
+It is our responsibility to investigate.

-• It may be something that has already happened, or is happening now, or you believe it is likely to happen in the future.
+• Concerns may relate to something that has already happened, is happening now, or is likely to happen in the future.

 The reporting process

-1. As a first step, you can raise the issue with either the Chief Risk Officer or Chief People Officer.
+1. As a first step, you can raise the issue with the Director of Compliance

-2. If you're unhappy with the outcome, or don't want to raise it with either the Chief Risk Officer or Chief People Officer you can go to another Executive Director or Chair of the Risk and Audit Committee.
+2. If you're unhappy with the outcome, or don't want to raise it with either the Director of Compliance you can go to the Chief People Officer, Chief Governance Risk and Legal Officer, Chair of Risk and Audit Committee or the Senior Independent Non-Executive Director.

 4. In exceptional circumstances, where the issue is very serious, you can raise it outside the organisation to another body.

-5. Outside bodies include the Financial Conduct Authority, the Pensions Regulator and the H&S Executive.
+5. Outside bodies include the Financial Conduct Authority, the Pensions Regulator, H&S Executive and the Serious Fraud Office.

 Investigation